 Robin’s Nest and War Horse Project

 Mental health – the emotional, psychological and social well-being of an individual has always been important, particularly among youth and veterans.
-Robin’s Nest and War Horse Project are two Douglas County nonprofit organizations that provide a community space where individuals suffering from challenges like depression, anxiety and post-traumatic stress disorder (PTSD) can work toward maintaining a positive mental health outlook.
+Robin’s Nest Foundation and War Horse Project are two Douglas County nonprofit organizations that provide a community space where individuals suffering from challenges like depression, anxiety and post-traumatic stress disorder (PTSD) can work toward maintaining a positive mental health outlook.
 The mission and vision behind Robin’s Nest and the War Horse Project is to empower teens and veterans through proven equine interactions.

 The nonprofit is run on Sky View Farm, located in the Happy Canyon neighborhood just east of I-25.
 Wendy Ingraham, resident of The Village at Castle Pines and founder of the organization, said that she felt compelled to start Robin’s Nest after losing three close friends to suicide.
 The tragedy of the shooting at Highlands Ranch STEM school only solidified her resolve to address and help with the mental health of the community.